BooBSD/FuzzyPatternTM/README.md

 # Fuzzy-Pattern Tsetlin Machine

+A paradigm shift in the Tsetlin-Machine family of algorithms.

 ## Abstract

 The "*all-or-nothing*" clause evaluation strategy is a core mechanism in the Tsetlin Machine (TM) family of algorithms.
 In this approach, each clause—a logical pattern composed of binary literals mapped to input data—is disqualified from voting if even a single literal fails.
 Due to this strict requirement, standard TMs must employ thousands of clauses to achieve competitive accuracy.